na-na-hi/renget/archive/how2playba.md

 This will mostly cover emulator only problems.

 If you experience crashes while playing the game, you should fiddle around in the settings menu.
 Try the following one at a time:
-- Adjust CPU/Memory allocation to High (e.g. 4 Cores and 4 GB respectively)
+- Make sure you're playing on the 64-bit instance of your emulator
+- Crank up the CPU/Memory allocation in the emulator settings
 - Lower in-game framerate and quality
 - Switch between software and hardware decoding